-Table 6.2 - TABLE FOR LTPS SELECTION - PV Severity level P2
+Table 6.2 - Recommended LTPS selection - PV severity level P2

-Hazard Severity level Low Temperature Likelihood Operating Pattern LTPS Solution Table 3 Table 4 Table 5 H1 L1 S1 For ambient air vaporisers in back up service in this category, a low temperature alarm shall be installed as a minimum.
-If the specific risk review indicates it is necessary, a low temperature sensor and shut off device shall be added.
-H1 L1 \$2 For ambient air vaporisers in continuous or peak shaving service in this category a low temperature sensor and shut off device shall be fitted as a minimum.
+Hazard Severity level Low Temperature Likelihood Operating Pattern LTPS Solution Table 3 Table 4 Table 5 H1 L1 S1 For ambient air vaporisers in back up service in this category, a low temperature alarm should be installed as a minimum.
+If the specific risk review indicates it is necessary, a low temperature sensor and shut off device should be added.
+H1 L1 S2 For ambient air vaporisers in continuous or peak shaving service in this category a low temperature sensor and shut off device should be fitted as a minimum.
 Additional low temperature alarms may be recommended by the specific risk review.
-H1 L2 S1 and S2 Water bath vaporisers, fan assisted vaporisers and ambient air vaporisers with trim heaters or switchover systems in this category shall be fitted with a low temperature sensor and shut off device as a minimum.
-A sensor on utility supply shall alarm.
-H2 L1 S1 and S2 These ambient vaporisers shall be fitted with a low temperature sensor and shut off device as a minimum.
-H2 L2 S1 Back up service water bath vaporisers, back up service fan assisted vaporisers and back up service ambient air vaporisers with trim heaters or switchover systems in this category, shall be fitted with a low temperature sensor and shut off device as a minimum.
-A sensor on utility supply shall alarm.
-H2 L2 S 2 Continuous service or peak shaving water bath vaporisers, fan assisted vaporisers and ambient air vaporisers with trim heaters or switchover systems shall be fitted with 2 or more independent low temperature sensors either of which closes a single shut off device as a minimum.
-H3 L1 S1 and S2 This category of ambient air vaporisers shall be fitted with at least two temperature sensors either of which will close a single shut off device.
-H3 L2 S1 and S2 These HTB vaporisers shall be fitted with at least two temperature sensors either of which will close two independent shut off valves.
+H1 L2 S1 and S2 Water bath vaporisers, fan assisted vaporisers and ambient air vaporisers with trim heaters or switchover systems in this category should be fitted with a low temperature sensor and shut off device as a minimum.
+A sensor on utility supply should alarm.
+H2 L1 S1 and S2 These ambient vaporisers should be fitted with a low temperature sensor and shut off device as a minimum.
+H2 L2 S1 Back up service water bath vaporisers, back up service fan assisted vaporisers and back up service ambient air vaporisers with trim heaters or switchover systems in this category, should be fitted with a low temperature sensor and shut off device as a minimum.
+A sensor on utility supply should alarm.
+H2 L2 S2 Continuous service or peak shaving water bath vaporisers, fan assisted vaporisers and ambient air vaporisers with trim heaters or switchover systems should be fitted with 2 or more independent low temperature sensors either of which closes a single shut off device as a minimum.
+H3 L1 S1 and S2 This category of ambient air vaporisers should be fitted with at least two temperature sensors either of which will close a single shut off device.
+H3 L2 S1 and S2 These HTB vaporisers should be fitted with at least two temperature sensors either of which will close two independent shut off valves.